![]() ![]() ![]() ![]() |

 |||||||

 Reflection Diffraction Gratings(not on the syllabus!)
 Transmission Diffraction GratingsA transmission diffraction grating is a slide with large number of parallel, closely spaced slits (transparent spaces) drawn on it.
 Early ones were carbon covered glass slides etched by a needle point - now they tend to be printed onto a slide.
-When a parallel beam of monochromatic light is directed normally (at right angles to it!) at a diffraction grating, light is transmitted by the grating in certain directions only.
-This is because:

 It is excellent at separating the colors in incident light because different wavelengths are diffracted at different angles, according to the grating relationship: